zen0wu/topcoder-greed/README.md

 ### greed.codeRoot

 Change where your code is stored, via `greed.codeRoot = ???`, this path is relative to your workspace root.
-Default set to `.`, which means workspace root.
+Default set to `${Contest.Name}`, which means a folder with the name of the current contest under your workspace root.

 ### greed.language.\<lang\>